legend-exp/legend-pygeom-l200/docs/source/description.md

 The fiber shrouds for the LAr readout are shown in the right figure above.

-As mentioned in {doc}`runtime-cfg` there are two modes for the optical fibers, either individual fibers or a segmented option.
+As mentioned in {doc}`cfg-geometry` there are two modes for the optical fibers, either individual fibers or a segmented option.

 In both cases the fiber volumes are divided into 4 parts: